Jacked-PHP/psy-repl/README.md

 ## Installation

-At this moment it can be built for all platforms, but it is only tested with Linux.
+At this moment it can be built for all platforms, but it is only tested with Linux and Windows.
 Just download form releases and install it.

 ## Setup Instructions for Building and Running the Application